-Your new trucking company is being born into a framework of laws, licenses, and permits that already exist.
+Your new trucking company is born into a framework of existing laws, licenses, and permits.

 If you don’t operate legally, your new trucking business may get shut down before it has a chance to grow.
 So, let’s talk details.

-The U.S. Small Business Administration tells us that some form of license or permit is necessary for virtually every business type.
-Their website has all of the info you need to find out what sort of license or permit you’ll need to start a trucking company in your state.
+The U.S. Small Business Administration says a license or permit is necessary for every business type.
+Their website has all the info you need to determine what sort of license or permit you’ll need to start a trucking company in your state.

 In addition to any basic business licenses or permits you may need to operate in your state legally, you will also need some licenses and permits specific to the trucking industry.

 Trucking-specific permits and licenses

 Many states require special permits and other specific licenses or paperwork.
 So, check out your state’s Department of Transportation website for the details in your state.
 But, some requirements are fairly universal.

 - Obtain a commercial driver’s license (CDL) if you don’t already have one.
 Visit your state’s Department of Transportation, Motor Vehicle Administration, or Department of Motor Vehicles for the CDL guidelines specific to your state.